-76. (1) With the view to ensuring that a seized or frozen Objectives and proceeds of crime is not destroyed or decayed and its value purposes of 25 is not diminished or adversely affected, and for the purpose of ensuring that the seizure or judicial freezing of proceeds of crime does not disrupt or adversely affect - the protection, preservation, management of seized or frozen proceeds of crime meaningful and effective action as provided in this Act shall be taken by an Investigation Officer to protect, preserve and manage the seized or frozen property that is believed to be 10 proceeds of crime.
+Objectives and purposes of the protection, preservation, and management of seized or frozen proceeds of crime 76.
+(1) With the view to ensuring that a seized or frozen proceeds of crime is not destroyed or decayed and its value is not diminished or adversely affected, and for the purpose of ensuring that the seizure or judicial freezing of proceeds of crime does not disrupt or adversely affect - meaningful and effective action as provided in this Act shall be taken by an Investigation Officer to protect, preserve and manage the seized or frozen property that is believed to be proceeds of crime.

-- (a) legitimate finance, trade, and commercial activity; - (b) the deriving of economic benefit through lawful financial, trading and commercial activity; - (c) the lawful employment of persons; and 5 - (d) the interests of third parties,
+- (a) legitimate finance, trade, and commercial activity; - (b) the deriving of economic benefit through lawful financial, trading and commercial activity; - (c) the lawful employment of persons; and - (d) the interests of third parties,

-- (2) The seized or frozen property suspected to be proceeds of crime shall also be protected and preserved for the purpose of preserving evidence that would be necessary for the prosecution of any person for having committed an 15 unlawful activity that is believed to have yielded the relevant proceeds of crime or for having committed any other offence. - 77.
-(1) When an Investigation Officer forms the view that Investigation a restrained or seized property suspected to be proceeds of crime requires to be protected or preserved, he shall either protection, 20 by himself or subject to relevant administrative directions, with the assistance of any other police officer or other public officer, provide necessary protection and necessary steps for the preservation of such property.
+- (2) The seized or frozen property suspected to be proceeds of crime shall also be protected and preserved for the purpose of preserving evidence that would be necessary for the prosecution of any person for having committed an unlawful activity that is believed to have yielded the relevant proceeds of crime or for having committed any other offence. - 77.
+(1) When an Investigation Officer forms the view that a restrained or seized property suspected to be proceeds of crime requires to be protected or preserved, he shall either by himself or subject to relevant administrative directions, with the assistance of any other police officer or other public officer, provide necessary protection and necessary steps for the preservation of such property. - (2) Where necessary orders of the Magistrates Court and the High Court shall be obtained for the effective protection, preservation, and management of the restrained, seized or frozen property.

+Investigation

+Officer to take

+action for the

+protection,

+preservation, and

+management of

-Officer to take action for the preservation, management of seized or frozen proceeds of crime
+seized or frozen

+proceeds of crime